 About Hunedoara Castle

-Hunedoara Castle, also known as Corvin Castle or “Corvinesti” in Hunedoara in Romania was originally a fortress, the date of origin of which is highly contested.
-Used as a royal stronghold until 1440, Hunedoara Castle was then expanded by the General Iancu de Hunedoara, who renovated it, turning into an impressive castle with a series of towers and turrets.
+Hunedoara Castle, also known as Corvin Castle or ‘Corvinesti’, in Hunedoara in Romania, is one of Europe’s largest castles.
+Originally a fortress, it was used as a royal stronghold until 1440.
+Hunedoara Castle was later renovated and expanded by the General Iancu de Hunedoara, who turned it into an impressive castle with a series of towers and turrets.

 Today Hunedoara Castle is open to the public.
 One of its most impressive internal features is its Knight Hall, which now houses a weaponry exhibit.
 Hunedoara Castle has a number of collections, ranging in theme from the archaeological to the medieval.
 It also offers a fascinating insight into medieval Romanian defensive architecture.

 The castle is open daily, with tickets costing around £5.

 From the centre of Hunedoara, Hunedoara Castle is an 8-10 minute drive via Bulevardul Traian and DJ687J and Bulevardul Dacia.

 Discover the best Historic Sites in Romania, from Peles Castle to Alba Iulia Fortress and more, includes an interactive Romanian cultural monuments map.